Design thinking

 View a transcript of the address that includes this passage | Note that he actually said “You are not here merely to prepare to make a living.”
 (He was addressing undergraduates.)

-Unconditional service comes from the heart, analogous to unconditional love.
-It doesn’t make sense to the rational mind, the source of conditional, reciprocal service.
-But when we provide unconditional service, our faith — “a critical but curious mind’s readiness to adopt a reality model (even if provisionally) for which there is less than absolute, empirical proof” 1 — is vindicated.
+Coming from the heart, unconditional service is unconditional love made manifest through generative action.
+Unconditional service doesn’t make sense to the rational mind, the source of conditional, reciprocal service.
+But when we provide unconditional service, our faith — “a critical but curious mind’s readiness to adopt a reality model (even if provisionally) for which there is less than absolute, empirical proof”1 — is vindicated.

 1. Jay B. Gaskill, The Dialogic Imperative.